p2sr/rules/content/02_definitions.md

 anything other than touching a changelevel trigger in the map) in order to affect the chance of some event occurring or make an event possible.
 For instance, saveload clipping is considered SLA, since it achieves an effect which would otherwise be impossible.
-However reloading to retry RNG would not be considered SLA, as long as everything is possible without any save loads.
+However, reloading to retry RNG would not be considered SLA, as long as everything is possible without any save loads.
+For example, you can reload to retry lucky door skip in `sp_a2_bridge_the_gap`, or for the ball hitting the button in `sp_a2_trust_fling`.

 ### Out of Bounds (OOB)